-Staff reported that the registered provider was approachable and they felt supported in their roles and were freely able to raise any issues or concerns with them at any time.
+Staff reported the owners were approachable and they felt supported in their roles and were freely able to raise any issues or concerns with them at any time.
 The culture within the practice was seen by staff as open and transparent.
 Staff told us that they enjoyed working there.